pagkly/Zed/Investopedia3/How Operating Leverage Works.md

 How Operating Leverage Works
 ## What Is Operating Leverage?

 Operating leverage is a cost-accounting formula that measures the degree to which a firm or project can increase operating income by increasing revenue.
-A business that generates sales with a high [gross margin](https://www.investopedia.com/terms/g/grossmargin.asp) and low variable costs has high operating leverage.
+A business that generates sales with a high [[gross margin]](https://www.investopedia.com/terms/g/grossmargin.asp) and low variable costs has high operating leverage.

-The higher the [degree of operating leverage](https://www.investopedia.com/terms/d/degreeofoperatingleverage.asp), the greater the potential danger from forecasting risk, in which a relatively small error in forecasting sales can be magnified into large errors in [cash flow projections](https://www.investopedia.com/terms/f/financialinstitution.asp).
+The higher the [[degree of operating leverage]](https://www.investopedia.com/terms/d/degreeofoperatingleverage.asp), the greater the potential danger from forecasting risk, in which a relatively small error in forecasting sales can be magnified into large errors in [[cash flow projections]](https://www.investopedia.com/terms/f/financialinstitution.asp).

 #### The Operating Leverage And DOL